thatsdone/junkbox/utils/mpmt/README.md

 * Languages
   * Python3: mpmt2.py
-      * A variation of mpmt1.py
+      * A variation of mpmt1.py You can see difference of queue performance between threading and multiprocessing.

 * TODO
   * Implement variable message size measurement.